edevosc2c/jira-default-comment-group-chrome-extension/README.md

-# Jira Default Comment Group Chrome Extension
+# Jira Default Comment Group Chrome and Firefox Extension

 ## Why
 Jira has comment groups but no way to set a default one.